 Neil Meltzer began his relationship with Sinai Hospital

 in 1988 as vice president of Operations and has ascended the ranks ever since.
-In 1992, he became senior vice president for Operations before moving up to senior vice president and chief operating officer of the 720 million-dollar, 494-bed community teaching hospital just four years later.
-He assumed the titles of president and COO of Sinai and senior vice president of LifeBridge Health
+In 1992, he became senior vice president of Operations before moving up four years later to senior vice president and chief operating officer of what is today an 846 million-dollar, 504-bed community teaching hospital.
+Meltzer assumed the titles of president and COO of Sinai and senior vice president of LifeBridge Health

-recognized LifeBridge Health as a Best Place to Work in the Greater Baltimore area for three consecutive years, and LifeBridge Health was subsequently added to the Fortune 100 list of Best Places to Work.
-Meltzer worked to create the office of Medical Education, which supports residency training initiatives, continuing education and faculty development.
+recognized LifeBridge Health as a "Best Place to Work" in the Greater Baltimore area for three consecutive years, and LifeBridge Health was subsequently added to the Fortune 100 list of Best Places to Work.
+He worked to create the office of Medical Education, which supports residency training initiatives, continuing education and faculty development.
 He has prioritized research and a patient-centered philosophy of care.
 In 2008, Sinai Hospital was awarded Magnet status, which is the highest distinction bestowed to an organization for its nursing culture.

-(AHA) from 2009-2010.
+Meltzer has also been spotlighted on the national stage as national chairman of the American Heart Association (AHA) from 2009-2010.
 His work took him to AHA affiliates all around the country.
 He rallied supporters at Start!
-Heart Walks, galas and Go Red and Power to End Stroke events.
+Heart Walks, galas, and Go Red and Power to End Stroke events.
 He devoted his time and energy to the association’s Scientific Sessions, where some of the brightest minds in heart health came together to defeat heart disease.
 He also teamed with former President Bill Clinton to celebrate schools that champion healthy lifestyles.